SUFFICIENCY OF SCRIPTURE

 In seeking to act upon the church’s purpose, we recognize the extraordinary value in multiplying the reach of his ministry by planting local churches and by associating with existing local churches.
 God is glorified when Redeemer Church and other churches associate with one another in order to foster relationships that edify, protect, encourage and support.

 A governing body—the Elders Council—leads Redeemer Church.
 The Elders Council oversees church planting and the relationships with member churches so they may more effectively spread the Word of God and the ways of God in order to build His kingdom.
-The Elders Council is comprised of:
+The Senior Pastor also acts as an elder and sits on the elder board.

 The Elders Council desires to bless all Redeemer Church member churches through the mutual exchange of pulpit and music ministry, consulting services, research, conferences, printed materials and seed money devoted to church planting and pastoral education programs.